 In a recent study, the specific Bedrocan products that Dutch patients use on prescription were compared with the indications they suffered from.
 The graphs below show the most commonly reported indications, classified by the Bedrocan product used.
 The Y-axis values can be interpreted as the percentage of patients using a specific cannabis product (respondents could select multiple products).

-For almost all indications, the Bedrocan variety is the most commonly used.
+For almost all indications, the product Bedrocan is the most commonly used.

 According to the Dutch Office of Medicinal Cannabis (OMC), inhaled cannabis with a high CBD level (such as Bediol) is considered appropriate for symptoms such as pain, spasms and inflammation, which often occur with MS patients.
 It is also used by patients with other illnesses and symptoms.
 In particular, the OMC advises to begin with Bediol when suffering from chronic nerve pain.